kiba/Writings/tfh/prologue.md

 Nonetheless, for as long as the monasteries were not molested by those who bear ill intention, their library would continue to accumulate magical knowledge generations after generations.

+## The Age of Dragon

 It wasn't until the Age of Dragons that the study of Fire took off.

-No one knew why the dragons decided to become a benefactor of humanity, but it was rumored that a monk took care of a heavily injured dragon.
+No one knew why the dragons decided to become the benefactor of humanity, but it was rumored that a monk took care of a heavily injured dragon.
 In recognition of the monk's kindness, the dragon offered a boon.
 The monk answered that humanity would live in peace and harmony with each other.
 Rather than rejecting the wish, the Dragon saw that the wish was very worthy in itself.

 Whatever the truth may be, the dragons conquered and annexed the kingdoms in only two decades.